Wayne Dobson: Later career

-Having reduced his performing work because of the advance of his MS, Dobson continued with a successful career in magic.
-Being highly regarded among fellow professionals he found himself in demand as a lecturer at societies and conferences.
+Having reduced his performing work because of the advance of his MS, Dobson continued with a career in magic.
+He worked as a lecturer at societies and conferences.
 He ran DTRIK, a business developing and marketing magic tricks.
 In 2018, he was interviewed by BBC Studios for their TV countdown series Top of the Box, which was commissioned by Channel 5 and shown on the channel under a number of titles including Greatest TV Moments of the 1980s.
 He appeared in the 1989 episode on 27 May 2018, talking about The Royal Variety Performance, his own television special and health issues.

 In 2022, Dobson announced his return to live performance with a new theatre show at Haslemere Hall in Surrey.

 Personal life and death

 Dobson was diagnosed with multiple sclerosis (MS) in 1988.
 He became an ambassador for the Multiple Sclerosis Resource Centre (MSRC) charity.

 Dobson died from complications of MS on 7 July 2025, at the age of 68.